Byte-Cats/datastation/README.md

 ### A Simple to use Go library for most database types
 ![Datastation](https://i.pinimg.com/originals/38/12/4a/38124a95a3df1290fdc3f7939212ebe3.jpg)

-## Lower the coding time by:
+## Lower your coding time by:
-Solving most databases and making it into one go object that is all "`Heavily Commented!!
+- Having most database connectors ready to IGNITE from one go object
+- Have "`Heavily in-line Commented Code!!
 OH YEAH!`"
+- Have SUPER EASY TLDR type READMES EVERYWHERE!